Today, there are many career opportunities in the healthcare sector when compared to dental hygienist salary and state investments in this sector.

 The minimum requirement to gain entry into an accredited dental hygiene school, for most states, is a high school diploma or GED (along with college entrance test scores).
 For high school students who are considering entering into the field, studying chemistry, biology and math would be beneficial, as high scores in these areas are attractive to dental programs.
 For those who have already completed high school, there are several options to retain hygienist training.

 The community colleges who offer dental hygiene programs typically have a certificate program or an associate’s degree program (The AA degree is overwhelmingly the most popular option, as the amount of classroom and lab time for the certificate program compared to the AA program is negligible).
 For those students who would prefer more education- and possibly higher pay in the field, many state universities offer bachelor’s and master’s programs for dental hygienist training.
-In order to practice in the United States, one must have either a dental hygienist certificate or a college degree from an accredited dental hygiene school recognized by the American Dental Association (ADA).
+In order to practice in the United States, one must have either a dental hygienist certificate or a college degree from an accredited dental hygiene school recognized by the American Dental Association (ency education).

 The ADA requires a minimum of 2,794 hours of dental hygiene classroom and lab hours combined, to obtain an entry-level degree or certificate for the field.
 In addition to higher education requirements, the prospective hygienist must possess a true calling for working with patients, as they will often encounter people who have fear of dental procedures.
 It is part of the hygienist’s job to put these patients at ease so that they may be more open to learning about their oral care.